Skip to main content

 To defer the update for now, click Defer, then select one of the options presented.
 CIT recommends that you install updates as soon as possible.

-• After 30 days (as specified by Policy 5.10) the notification can no longer be dismissed, and you must install the updates.
+• After 14 days the notification can no longer be dismissed, and you must install the updates.

 After clicking Update Device, you will see a Software Update dialog box like one of the two shown below.

-If the dialog box text begins with Updates are available for your Mac, and the button next to that text says either Update Now or Restart Now (the button could have either text), click that button to apply the update.
-Follow any screen prompts and you're done.
+If the dialog box does not contain an Also Available section toward the bottom, and the button next to the update text says either Update Now or Restart Now (the button could have either text), click that button to apply the update.
+Follow any screen prompts to complete the update and installation.

-If the dialog box starts by listing your macOS version and the button text reads Upgrade Now, do not click it.
+If the dialog box contains an Also Available section toward the bottom and the button text reads Upgrade Now, rather than Update Now, do not click it.

-This is informing you that, in addition to a security update, an upgrade to your macOS is available.
-Upgrades are major releases and should only be applied after checking with your local IT support group.
+This is informing you that, in addition to a security update, a major upgrade to your macOS is available.
+Upgrades are major releases and should typically only be applied after checking with your local IT Service Group.

 Comments?